People who got Johnson & Johnson’s coronavirus shot feel left behind in push for boosters

 But that’s little comfort to those eager to bolster their protection as soon as possible.
 Many fret about declining immunity and struggle with the thought of waiting on the sidelines while infections surge and friends and neighbors line up for their third doses.
 Their unease highlights the confusion surrounding the White House’s booster plan, which must still be approved by health regulators.

+“We’ve kind of left people who got J&J high and dry, we have no idea what to tell them,” said a federal health official who spoke on the condition of anonymity because they were not authorized to discuss the issue.

-Those concerns mounted last Thursday, when the heads of the Food and Drug Administration and the Centers for Disease Control and Prevention privately warned the White House that the plan may have to be slowed, according to people familiar with the matter.
+The concerns mounted last Thursday, when the heads of the Food and Drug Administration and the Centers for Disease Control and Prevention privately warned the White House that the plan may have to be slowed, according to people familiar with the matter.
 Acting FDA commissioner Janet Woodcock and CDC Director Rochelle Walensky said their agencies would need more time to collect and analyze the data, and that third shots may initially have to be limited to Pfizer-BioNTech recipients.

 Both officials had publicly endorsed the broader plan last month.